-An employee may seek review of Corrective Action under the College’s Employee Concerns and Complaints Policy 4-3 only for a violation of College policy.
+F. Review of Corrective Action.
+An employee may seek review of corrective action under SFCC Policy 4-3 Employee Concerns and Complaints only for a violation of College policy.
 Otherwise, such Corrective Action may not be appealed.

-- a statement that the employee is encouraged to discuss the issues raised by the supervisor and to request assistance from Human Resources in dealing with employment related issues.
+- A statement that the employee is encouraged to discuss the issues raised by the supervisor and to request assistance from the Office of Human Resources in dealing with employment-related issues.

 During the term of the disciplinary probation, the employee and supervisor should meet regularly to discuss any concerns and to assess progress.

+I. Demotion.
 Demotion is the reduction of the employee’s salary or job level for a disciplinary reason.
 Demotion is appropriate in circumstances when an employee has been unable to carry out the duties assigned in a particular job after attempts to correct the concern.
 Demotion may also be used in situations where an employee’s conduct is such that it is no longer appropriate to maintain the person in a particular position of trust or responsibility.
-After consultation with Human Resources, a supervisor may recommend a demotion and a corresponding decrease in pay, and Human Resources, with the approval of the President or designee, will implement the adjustments.
+After consultation with the Office of Human Resources, a supervisor may recommend a demotion and a corresponding decrease in pay, and the Office of Human Resources, with the approval of the President or designee, will implement the adjustments.

+J. Suspension.
 A suspension is a removal of the employee from the workplace without pay for disciplinary reasons.
-A suspension may be used to address situations where the employee has failed to address concerns outlined in earlier Corrective Action, or there has been a serious violation of a policy or law or if there has been a serious performance issue.
+A suspension may be used to address situations where the employee has failed to address concerns outlined in earlier corrective action, or there has been a serious violation of a policy or law or if there has been a serious performance issue.
 A suspension may be from one to 30 work days depending on the severity of the situation.
-Human Resources must approve the term of the suspension.
+The Office of Human Resources must approve the term of the suspension.

+K. Termination for Cause.
 Termination for cause is the involuntary separation of an employee from employment with the College.
-It is considered for the most serious situations where the employee has failed to address concerns outlined in earlier Corrective Action or Disciplinary Action, or the employee’s conduct is so serious as to warrant immediate termination.
+It is considered for the most serious situations where the employee has failed to address concerns outlined in earlier corrective action or disciplinary action, or the employee’s conduct is so serious as to warrant immediate termination.
 If an employee is terminated for cause, the record of their termination for cause shall remain in that employee’s personnel file indefinitely.

+M. Emergency Leave.
 A supervisor may place an employee on emergency leave with pay if the supervisor believes that the employee’s continued presence in the workplace poses an immediate risk to the health, safety, or security of the College.
-The supervisor must immediately advise Human Resources and, if appropriate, notify campus security.
-Human Resources will coordinate with the supervisor to make a determination about appropriate further steps.
-Emergency leave may not exceed two (2) Working Days.
+The supervisor must immediately advise the Office of Human Resources and, if appropriate, notify campus security.
+The Office of Human Resources will coordinate with the supervisor to make a determination about appropriate further steps.
+Emergency leave may not exceed two working days.

 The College shall provide an employee with a written notice of the Intended Disciplinary Action.
 The Notice of Intended Disciplinary Action will include a description of the intended Disciplinary Action and the basis for it, and include a statement describing the employee’s right to seek request a pre-action disciplinary review meeting.
 Within five (5) Working Days of receipt of the Notice of Intended Disciplinary Action, the employee may request a pre-action disciplinary review meeting with his or her supervisor and the Director of Human Resources to discuss the reasons for the intended Disciplinary Action and have the opportunity to respond to it.
 Such request must be in writing and submitted to the Director of Human Resources.
 Upon receipt of the employee’s request, the Director of Human Resources shall schedule a meeting within five (5) Working Days.
 At the conclusion of the meeting, or within five (5) Working Days of the meeting, the supervisor, after consulting with the Director of Human Resources, shall inform the employee whether he or she is imposing the intended disciplinary action, imposing another disciplinary action the supervisor deems appropriate, or not imposing any disciplinary action.
 If the employee does not request a pre-action disciplinary review, the intended Disciplinary Action as set forth in Notice of Intended Disciplinary Action shall take effect on the next Working Day after the conclusion of the employee’s five day period to request a pre-action disciplinary review.